Skip to main content

 Enicostemma littorale is less commercially known than Gymnema Sylvestre or Bitter Melon, but it is deeply valued in the tribal medicine traditions of western India - particularly among the Bhil and Garasia communities of Gujarat and Rajasthan.
 It has been the subject of over 40 published studies, and its unique swertiamarin content makes it a valuable addition to the Diabec formula.

-Enicostemma littorale has a long history of traditional use and has shown a positive safety profile in experimental studies.
-However, as with any supplement, it is important to consult your healthcare provider before starting, especially if you are taking medications for blood sugar management or other conditions.
+Enicostemma littorale has been used in Indian traditional medicine for centuries and has shown a positive safety profile in experimental studies.
+Consult your healthcare provider before starting, especially if you are taking medications for blood sugar management or other conditions.

 Enicostemma littorale has a distinctly bitter taste, which is characteristic of the Gentian family.
 In traditional medicine, this bitterness is considered a sign of its therapeutic potency - the bitter compounds (particularly swertiamarin and gentiopicroside) are the same bioactive constituents responsible for its metabolic benefits.